adamschmideg/writing/research-writing/README.md

 ---

-## Anatomy of a permanent card
+## Parts of a permanent card

 - Context
 - Crafted text
-- Why it matters
+- Why it matters to you
 - Title
 - Keywords and links